atorus-research/Tplyr/tests/testthat/_snaps/column_headers.md

 # Header strings must have the same number of columns as the data frame

+    i In index: 1.
+    Caused by error:
+    !
 Number of columns provided in header string does not match data

 ---

+    i In index: 1.
+    Caused by error:
+    !
 Number of columns provided in header string does not match data

 ---

+    i In index: 1.
+    Caused by error:
+    !
 Number of columns provided in header string does not match data

 ---

+    i In index: 1.
+    Caused by error:
+    !
 Number of columns provided in header string does not match data

 ---

+    i In index: 1.
+    Caused by error:
+    !
 Number of columns provided in header string does not match data

 ---

+    i In index: 1.
+    Caused by error:
+    !
 Number of columns provided in header string does not match data

 # Unmatched spanner brackers